andrewruttenberg/IGV_Documentation/README.md

 # Identifying single nueclotide variants in IGV
 As will all variant confermation in IGV, you will need a vcf of candidate variants to either conferm as true positives or label as false positive.
 For this example the candidate SNVs can be found at `/storage1/fs1/jin810/Active/testing/Ruttenberg/SideProjects/IGV_Tutorial/WGS_001_Father_UDN121697_snvs_chr1.vcf`
+In addition make sure you have `Show mismatched bases` on to be able to see the variants

 idenfitication of SNVs is extreemly straight forward as IGV will label when there is an snv or not.
 Assumming you have the IGV window showing the position of the cadidte snvs, a true positive should look something like this

 in this screenshot we can see for every read covering base chr1:61699062 there is a C at that base instead of the refernce G. This tells us there is a G->C polymophisim and it is homozygous since it is in all reads.
 To get the exact percentage of reads with the alternatvie read click the base in the read depth track (in this case it is the blue rectangle above the C's)